lenamyk/reentry_simulations_post_processing/README.md

 ## trace_graph_back_to_sources.py
 This script traces the activation back to its sources with a resolution of 10 ms. Each source (initiation site) is defined as a cluster of 1000 nodes activated before its neighbouring nodes.
-The script is used to find initiation sites for reentry, given that the activations caused by the reentrant wave has been identified.
+The script is used to find initiation sites for reentry given that the activations caused by the reentrant wave has been identified.
 Inputs:
 * elem_infile: Mesh element file for the ventricular model.
 Format is adapted from openCARPs .elem files, but without element type speficier and element tag.